AD/AS investigations

 EBMA played a key role in the European Commission’s decision to impose anti-dumping duties on electric bicycles imported from China.
 The investigation found that Chinese manufacturers were selling e-bikes at artificially low prices, harming European producers.
 As a result, the EU imposed duties ranging from 18.8% to 79.3% to counteract these unfair trade practices.

-2025 – Extension of Anti-Subsidy Duties on Chinese E-Bikes
+2025 – Extension of Anti-Dumping and Anti-Subsidy Duties on Chinese E-Bikes

 To maintain fair market conditions, the EU announced in January 2025 that anti-subsidy duties on Chinese electric bicycles would be extended for another five years.
 This decision was based on continued evidence of government subsidies distorting the European e-bike market, reinforcing EBMA’s commitment to ensuring long-term industry stability.